 Review of Jack Daniel's Black Label

-Nose: On the nose, Jack Daniel's Black Label offers gentle aromas of caramel, vanilla, and butterscotch.
+On the nose, Jack Daniel's Black Label offers gentle aromas of caramel, vanilla, and butterscotch.
 A hint of wood is apparent and toffee notes begin to appear in the glass as it opens up.

 Jack Daniels has a reputation for a light licorice note in all of their whiskeys and it's readily apparent in Black Label.
 The licorice isn't overwhelming and lends a nice background to the flavors of vanilla, toasted oak, freshly brewed coffee, nuts, and English toffee.

-What is most interesting about Jack Daniel's Black Label are the number of flavors that come into play over the course of drinking it.
+What is most interesting about Jack Daniel's Black Label is the number of flavors that come into play over the course of drinking it.
 Sit down and think about the flavors appearing on your palate.
 You'll be surprised at just how much complexity and depth there is hidden under the blanket of vanilla at the front of the palate.

-Finish: Jack Daniel's Black Label offers a quick, sweet finish.
+Jack Daniel's Black Label offers a quick, sweet finish.
 Nice oak notes, a hint of spices, and perhaps a touch of cedar mingle with a warm caramel finish that gives way to white pepper and walnuts.

 Jack Daniel's 150th Anniversary Bottle